 Catch of the Day is Steinar’s attempt to find alternative uses for the food that would normally end up in the trash can right after it reaches the expiry date.
 It involves the process of fermentation and distillation of leftover fruits and vegetables, nullifying the “best before” date to infinity.
 In doing so, he demonstrates a simple way to create value (a batch of pristine vodka) from waste which is both environmentally and economically beneficial.

 “Catch of the Day is the start of a solution-oriented dialogue about food waste.
 It's bad for the environment and a waste of our resources, and still, we throw away 40% of all the food we produce – that’s a ridiculous amount of perfectly fine food,” says Steinar.
 “I want to see the action required to fix that problem.
-This project an serve as a meeting point for people that agree and are willing to take action.”
+This project serves as a meeting point for people that agree and are willing to take action.”

 The project started as an offshoot of Steinar’s hobby to dumpster dive, which he’s been doing for a number of years.
 Unafraid to get his hands dirty and fascinated by the quality of things people often throw away without a second thought, the designer set about researching how to give a second life to the fruits and vegetables that are laid to waste in dumpsters around the globe.
 As food supply and demand fluctuate endlessly, Steinar would return with a bounty of different kinds of discarded produce after each dumpster dive, hence Catch of the Day.